The purpose of any resume is to make you appear professional, educated, and good at what you do.

 Customize the name of this heading to whatever suits your personal taste.

-The objective statement of your medical assistant resume should briefly state your experience, qualifications, and briefly touch on your unique skill-set.
+The objective statement of your medical assistant resume should briefly state your experience, and qualifications, and briefly touch on your unique skill set.

 Examples: